-Myra Giberovitch, M.S.W., P.S.W. is an educator, author, professional speaker and mentor.
+Myra Giberovitch, M.S.W., R.S.W. is an writer, educator, author, professional speaker, and mentor.
 She is an expert on the tools and techniques of strength-based practice as it applies to trauma and recovery.
 She teaches how to integrate strengths-based practice concepts and empowerment strategies to help survivors of mass atrocity crimes recover from their ordeals.
 Her approach begins by listening to and learning from survivors.
 Based on her experience and expertise with Holocaust survivors, Myra assists in applying her service models and techniques to survivors of other mass atrocities.

 Myra was born in a displaced persons camp in Germany after the war.
 She is the daughter of Holocaust survivors from the Lodz Ghetto and Auschwitz.
 They emigrated from Israel to Canada in the early 1950s.
 Her family settled in Montreal where she grew up.
 She has three children and six grandchildren.

 In the 1980s, she started the first community-based social service program for Holocaust survivors in Canada and subsequently founded Services for Holocaust Survivors at the Cummings Centre in Montreal.
 She has worked with Holocaust Survivors as a social worker, therapist, group worker, community organizer, and researcher.
 She believes that services and programs must evolve in response to survivors’ unique and changing needs.
 Previously, she held lay positions at Canadian Jewish Congress where she chaired the National and Quebec Region Holocaust Remembrance Committees, including the Montreal community’s Holocaust Commemoration Service.